postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 ### Two-key hierarchy

-`pg_tde` uses two keys for encryption:
+`pg_tde` uses two kinds of keys for encryption:

 * Internal keys to encrypt the data.
-They are stored internally near the data that they encrypt.
+They are stored in PostgreSQL's data directory under `$PGDATA/pg_tde``.
 * Higher-level keys to encrypt internal keys.
 These keys are called "principal keys".
-They are stored externally, in the Key Management System (KMS) using the key provider API.
+They are stored externally, in a Key Management System (KMS) using the key provider API.

 `pg_tde` uses one principal key per database.
 Every internal key for the given database is encrypted using this principal key.

-Internal keys are used for specific database files: each file with a different [Object Identifier (OID)](https://www.postgresql.org/docs/current/datatype-oid.html) and has a different internal key.
+Internal keys are used for specific database files: each file with a different [Object Identifier (OID)](https://www.postgresql.org/docs/current/datatype-oid.html) has a different internal key.

 This means that, for example, a table with 4 indexes will have at least 5 internal keys - one for the table, and one for each index.

-If a table has additional files, such as sequence(s) or a TOAST table, those files will also have separate keys.
+If a table has additional associated relations, such as sequences or a TOAST table, those relations will also have separate keys.

 ### Encryption algorithm

 `pg_tde` currently uses the following encryption algorithms:

-* `AES-CBC-128` algorithm for encrypting most database files.
+* `AES-128-CBC` for encrypting database files; encrypted with internal keys.

-    Here's how it works:

-    First the internal keys for data files are encrypted using the principal key with the `AES-CBC-128` algorithm.
-Then the data file itself is again encrypted using `AES-CBC-128` with the internal key.

-* `AES-CTR-128` algorithm for WAL encryption.
+* `AES-128-CTR` for WAL encryption; encrypted with internal keys.

-    The workflow is similar: WAL pages are first encrypted with the internal key.
-Then the internal key is encrypted with the global principal key.
+* `AES-128-GCM` for encrypting internal keys; encrypted with the principal key.

-The support for other cipher lengths / algorithms is planned in the future.
+Support for other cipher lengths / algorithms is planned in the future.

 ### Encryption workflow